DeutscheBahnAG/components/README.md

 - `yarn update-snapshots`: [Update jest snapshots](https://facebook.github.io/jest/docs/en/snapshot-testing.html) in case you intentionally changed the markup of your components
 - `yarn commit`: See [writing commits](#writing-commits)
 - release:
-  - `yarn release:email-kit` - Run release-it for `dbx-email-kit`.
-It compiles required files as well.
   - `yarn release:foundation` - Run release-it for `dbx-foundation`.
   - `yarn release:icons` - Run release-it for `dbx-icons`.
 It compiles required files as well.
   - `yarn release:web` - Run release-it for `dbx-web`.
 It compiles required files as well.